When should my child apply and how long does the procedure take?

 How much does Le Régent cost?

 It depends on two things: day or boarding and the age/year group.
-We ask for payment in two tranches by the dates given here.
+We ask for payment in two tranches by the dates given in Le Régent’s annual fees.

 What about a passport, permit or visa?

-Our Admission team will organise the obtention of the Residence Permit for non-Swiss residents, although we cannot obtain visas on students’ behalf.
+Our admissions team will organise the obtention of the residence permit for non-Swiss residents, although we cannot obtain visas on students’ behalf.

 Please note that visas can take up to 12 weeks to process.